How New Jersey is Addressing Environmental Justice

 Consideration of Environmental Justice in Permitting

-The Department of Permitting Coordination and Environmental Review coordinates all projects that are subject to National Environmental Policy Act (NEPA) and State Executive Order 215 (E.O.
+The Office of Permitting and Project Navigation coordinates all projects that are subject to National Environmental Policy Act (NEPA) and State Executive Order 215 (E.O.
 215).
 Under E.O.
 215, all agencies of the State must prepare and submit to the NJDEP an environmental assessment (EA) or environmental impact statement (EIS) in support of major construction projects.

 Consideration of Environmental Justice in Enforcement